jxiarchitect/100-days-of-code/log.md

 **Today's Progress**: Working through JavaScript Algorithms @FreeCodeCamp.
 Completed the BootStrap section of WebDev Bootcamp including the making of a responsive image gallery :)

 **Link to work**: Need to transfer files from my local drive.

+## Day 30: February 4, 2018

+**Today's Progress**: Working through JavaScript algorithms at FreeCodeCamp

+**Thoughts**: My pace working through the practices seems to be a lot slower now as I am trying to digest more of the logic and functionality of the JavaScript methods.
+Adjusting to this new pace is a bit frustrating but I am now shifting my focus to being consistent in my approach and practice rather than trying to make huge leaps and bounds through the curriculum.
+Reminding myself that this is a part of the journey.

+**Link to work**: No work to link as I am working on Algorithm practice questions at FreeCodeCamp.